Skip to content

 Personalized, Science‑Based Care for How the Eyes and Brain Work Together

-At EyeZone Nevada, we provide Neuro‑Visual Therapy (NVT) to help patients improve the communication between their eyes and brain.
-Neuro‑visual therapy addresses functional vision challenges that affect reading, learning, screen use, balance, and performance, even when eyesight measures 20/20.
+At EyeZone Midtown Reno, we offer Neuro-Visual Therapy (NVT).
+It helps patients improve communication between their eyes and brain.
+NVT addresses functional vision challenges that affect reading, learning, screen use, balance, and performance, even when eyesight measures 20/20.

-This doctor‑supervised, evidence‑based care goes beyond basic vision correction and focuses on improving visual processing, coordination, and comfort for children, teens, and adults.
+This doctor-supervised, evidence-based care goes beyond basic vision correction.
+It improves visual processing, coordination, and comfort for children, teens, and adults.

-While glasses and contact lenses correct clarity, neuro‑visual therapy treats visual skills, such as:
+While glasses and contact lenses correct clarity, NVT treats visual skills, such as:

 • Eye coordination